DIAGNijmegen/website-content/README.md

 If you design an image/poster or similar for the website, please store the design files (if not too big) in the directoy `content/src/` in the apropriate subtree.
-This allows other to update media more easily should they ever become outdated.
+This allows others to update media more easily should they ever become outdated.